If you want to fly, you need to break free from the stuff that weighs you down –

 The first step to freedom from the bondage of inner shame is to recognise your need.

 The only people who can’t get free are those who will not admit they have a need and refuse to come out of hiding.
 It is pride that holds us back from coming out in the open.

 One of the biggest stumbling blocks to being free from inner shame is pride.
-As we saw from the Bible verse in the video clip, God opposes the proud but gives grace to the humble.
+God opposes the proud but gives grace to the humble.